Puerto Rico Itinerary for solo female travelers

-Single Travel Puerto Rico Tip # 1: People flock to San Juan and Puerto Rico for the pristine beaches dotting the island.
+People flock to San Juan and Puerto Rico for the pristine beaches dotting the island.
 I am not a beach bunny at all, but there are several public beaches in the Condado area that are very popular with people.
 If you stay in one of the adjoining resorts (such as the San Juan Marriott), you will also get your own umbrella and beach loungers.
-Here are the top ten beaches for those interested in lazing away under the sun, just make sure to lather yourself with sunscreen since you will be completely exposed to the blazing sun.
+Here are the top ten beaches in Puerto Rico for those interested in lazing away under the sun, just make sure to lather yourself with sunscreen since you will be completely exposed to the blazing sun.

-Single Travel Puerto Rico Tip # 2: For the adventurous soul, kayaking in the bioluminescent bay (named after the bioluminescent bacteria feeding on special plankton growing there) is a must do activity in the “single travel Puerto Rico” guide since it is an unique experience and you can do it all by yourself!
-Puerto Rico is blessed with three such bays, with the brightest one being the Mosquito bay in Vieques, followed by the second brightest in Fajardo (where I kayaked last time) and the last one, not so well maintained due to huge influx of tourists, in Lajas.
+For the adventurous soul, kayaking in the bioluminescent bay (named after the bioluminescent bacteria feeding on special plankton growing there) is another must do item for your Puerto Rico itinerary since Puerto Rico is one of the few places in the world with a healthy bio bay.
+This activity welcomes solo travelers as well where you are simply paired up with another person or a guide.
+In fact, Puerto Rico is blessed with three such bays, with the brightest one being the Mosquito bay in Vieques, followed by the second brightest in Fajardo (where I kayaked during my first visit) and the last one, not so well maintained due to huge influx of tourists, in Lajas.
 Since these organisms are in a protected ecosystem, it takes quite a bit of effort to get to the actual waterbody and that means crossing swamps and lagoons, in the darkness of the night.
 I am not a very outdoors person, but found that the effort was really worth the sight and so highly recommend this moderately strenuous activity.
 Please contact a good tour group that is responsible for this kayaking adventure and follow all their instructions.
-You do not need prior kayaking expertise to join, but its best to go in as a pair or in a group (I went alone but a kind lady in group joined me, at any rate you will be paired with someone).
+You do not need prior kayaking expertise to join, but it’s best to go in as a pair or in a group (I went alone but a kind lady in group joined me, at any rate you will be paired with someone).
 Tours start at sunset and also later in the evening, and you are picked up from your hotel if you indicate that transportation is needed.
 Please wear a bathing suit below your clothes or bring a dry towel since you get wet considerably in the lower part of your body depending on the venue, for example, when I went kayaking in Fajardo, the bio-bay was located at the mouth of a very narrow lagoon and so we had to wade our kayaks through a swamp, due to which our legs and lower parts of the body got wet.
 This may not be the case everywhere.
-Here and here are two good kayaking groups to tour with.
+Vieques Outdoors and Eco Tours Puerto Rico are two responsible kayaking groups to tour with.

-Single Travel Puerto Rico Tip # 4: El Yunque rainforest is Puerto Rico’s national treasure since it is the only rainforest in the US National Forest system, and is maintained by the Federal forest service.
+El Yunque rainforest is Puerto Rico’s national treasure since it is the only rainforest in the US National Forest system, and is maintained by the Federal forest service.
 The rainforest is protected and therefore plucking of leaves, fruits and flowers or causing any kind of damage is forbidden and against the law.
-The rainforest is a 30-35 min drive from Old Town and can either be viewed on your own (if you have a vehicle) or by a guided tour.
-Although there are several options for the latter, I highly recommend Louie’s VIP tour (nothing pricy about this VIP tour as it includes transportation and is a mere $ 60 as compared to other tour options).
+The rainforest is a 30-35 min drive from Old Town and can either be viewed on your own (if you have a vehicle) or by a guided tour which I highly recommend if you do not drive but want to see this forest as part of your Puerto Rico itinerary.
+Although there are several options for the latter, I recommend Louie’s VIP tour (nothing pricey about this VIP tour as it includes transportation and is a mere $ 60 as compared to other tour options).
 Luis Robles (Louie) is the owner and guide of this tour and is a living encyclopedia on everything about the El Yunque rainforest.
 Once contacted by email and confirmed, you have to reconfirm by calling him again 1-2 days before your trip.
 Louie will pick you up from a place near your hotel (I met him at Plaza Colon) and then pick up other members of the group (our group included me and 10 others) and then he will head out for the rainforest.

 If you visit Louie’s TripAdvisor review page, you might sees few negative reviews about Louie’s temper and his stickler attitude for being on time.
 I am punctual to the dot (even arrive early) when I am on a paid tour so as to not cause inconvenience to others, and I definitely don’t think it is a bad thing to be fussy about keeping time, specially when you managing a big group and are heading to a destination which gets crowded very soon!
 Louie was exactly 3 min late to pick us up, and even then he called us to let us know that he will be late.
 I give mad props to such professionalism!
 As for Louie’s temper, after having seen him deal so gracefully, patiently and humorously with an unexpectedly rambunctious crowd (7 chatty Jersey ladies who, perhaps, were a bit too hungover from their bar sojourns the night before) which also kept us waiting when we went in to pick them up, I can vouch for the falseness of those reviews.
 Just please don’t eat or drink in his car (that is a big NO NO).
 Not only was Louie very friendly, but he rattled off a lot of amazing trivia about Puerto Rico, the rainforest and everything else under the sun.
 He knows all the flowers, trees and every inch of the rainforest and reminded us time and again about how important it is to conserve and preserve the rainforest for future generations.
 He also told us fun facts about the forest such as there are no large mammals or predators inhabiting it since no animal that couldn’t be swept by the ocean or carried by the wind could have made it there.
 Similarly, the rain water flows away in strong currents and therefore there is no stagnant water for mosquitoes to breed, i.e. you cannot be bitten by one in the forest.